When it comes to fitness and strength training, there’s never been a dearth of inspiration from comic books and cartoons.

 Do Not do the Workout Every Day

 Start with three days a week, with three rest days.
 The rest days is when your body will recuperate from the workout and grow.
 Doing a full body workout every other day is your best bet rather than everyday.
-This will give you body time to recover.
+This stimulates your entire body and still allows for recovery time that your body needs.

 In all probability, you will adapt to the three-workout day week a lot sooner than you imagine.
 You can then increase it to four workouts a week and then to five.
-Five-Six days is the maximum that anybody should exercise.
+Four or five days should be the maximum that anybody should exercise.

 Alter the Workouts as and When you Hit a Plateau